arunkd13/arunkd13.github.io/content/blog/apcnf.md

 that I add to the irrigation water.
 I still need more time to observe the effects and determine if it is truly worth the effort.

-    _Manavari Velanmai_ is a traditional agriculture practice, where the farm tills the soil and sows the seeds before the rain and comes back to the field only to harvest.
+    _Manavari Velanmai_ is a traditional agriculture practice, where the farmer tills the soil and sows the seeds before the rain and comes back to the field only to harvest.
 So, there are precedences for avoiding constant presence in the farm.